-A series of workshops are available to all student organization advisors.
-Each meeting is designed to familiarize advisors with University policies and current events.
+An in person and online training is provided for all prospective student organization advisors in the Fall semester.
+This mandatory training is designed to familiarize advisors with Federal, State, and University policies as well as current events.
 Contact Student Engagement and Campus Life for a current schedule.